Centre for Research on Discretion and Paternalism Bergen

 Francesca is interested in advancing critical approaches in public health, specifically looking at how dominant policy discourses (re)create and seek to address ‘problems’ that have particular implications for working class and ethnic minority families, particularly in matters related to food insecurity, childhood poverty, and childcare policy.

-Francesca will be visiting the Centre from the 2nd of April until the 1st of May, 2024, and present at the RDV seminar on April 4th.
-We look forward to welcoming her as an integral part of our team.
+Francesca visited the Centre from the 2nd of April until the 1st of May, 2024, and presented at the RDV seminar on April 4th.
+She had also authored a blogpost for our website titled About to do research with children?
+Here are some questions to ask yourself.

 Conor O’Mahoney